heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 completely busy in my spare time.

 ## An API is Used

+> LCBO API isn't just a provider for LCBO data, it also represents time and
+> place for an entire retail sector in a large market.

 I honestly never thought LCBO API would become as popular as it has.
 Last month (November) it served **1.4 million requests** and over **100** dataset